YiyongZhao/Hybrid_Tracer-GNN/seq_processing/README.md

 1. **Place Your MSA**:

-   **MSA File**: Place your MSA file with the ".phy" extension in the "phy" folder.
-Each line in this file should contain a sequence name followed by its corresponding sequence, separated by a "tab" character.
+   **MSA File**: Place your MSA file with the ".phy" extension in the `phy` folder.
+Each line in this file should contain a sequence name followed by its corresponding sequence, separated by a `tab` character.

-   **Map File**: In the same "phy" folder, create a mapping file for each MSA file.
-The map file should have the same base name as the ".phy" file, ending with "_imap" (e.g., if your MSA file is "example.phy", name the map file "example_imap").
-The map file should include the correspondence between sequence names and species names, where each line lists a sequence name followed by the species name, separated by a "tab" character.
+   **Map File**: In the same `phy` folder, create a mapping file for each MSA file.
+The map file should have the same base name as the ".phy" file, ending with "_imap" (e.g., if your MSA file is `example.phy`, name the map file `example_imap`).
+The map file should include the correspondence between sequence names and species names, where each line lists a sequence name followed by the species name, separated by a `tab` character.
    ```
    -------------------------example_MSA.phy-----------------------------------------------------------------------------------------